jhkennedy/usrse.github.io/README.md

 ## How do I contribute?

 We encourage the community to contribute to the content of the website.
-To do this: fork the repository, make your proposed changes, test locally (see below), and then create a pull request against `master`.
+To do this: fork the repository, make your proposed changes, test locally (see below), and then create a pull request against `main`.
 For more details about opening pull requests and issues, see our [Contributing Guide](.github/CONTRIBUTING.md).

 ### 1. How do I update the map?